adobeio/adobeio-documentation/events/intro/webhook_docs_intro.md

 ## Your first webhook

 Before you can register a webhook, the webhook needs to be online and operational.
 If not, then the registration will fail.
 So you need to take care of setting that up first.
+Your webhook must be hosted on a server.
+For development, you may use localhost along with a tool like ngrok (see below).

 Your webhook needs to